-In Riverside County, youth may be committed to a treatment program at the Alan M. Crogan Youth Treatment and Education Center (AMC YTEC).
-The treatment program targets different youth based on age, gender, criminogenic risk factors, and provides evidence-based treatment programs including Aggression Replacement Training (ART), Moral Reconation Therapy (MRT), Trauma Focused- Cognitive Behavioral Therapy (TF-CBT), Seeking Safety (SS), Functional Family Therapy (FFT), and Dialectical Behavioral Therapy (DBT).
-Individual, group and family therapy are provided by licensed clinicians.
-Substance abuse treatment is also provided by behavioral health specialists who are trained in A New Direction program.
-These programs provide a continuum of responses for the in-custody treatment of youth.
-These programs target needs that are not otherwise addressed in the JJCPA funded programs.
+In Riverside County, youth may be committed to a secure treatment program at the Alan M. Crogan Youth Treatment and Education Center (AMC-YTEC).
+The treatment program targets different youth based on age, gender, criminogenic risk factors, and behavioral health needs.
+RUHS-Behavioral Health provides evidence-based treatment programs including Aggression Replacement Training (ART), Moral Reconation Therapy (MRT), Trauma-informed therapy, and Dialectical Behavioral Therapy (DBT).
+Individual, group, and family therapy are provided by clinical therapists.
+These programs provide a continuum of responses for the in-custody treatment of youth, and target needs that are not otherwise addressed in the JJCPA funded programs.

 The goal of this treatment program is to successfully reintegrate youth into the community through utilization of evidence-based screenings and assessments, implementation of targeted treatment, focused educational services, and vocational programming in a non-punitive, therapeutic environment.
 This treatment is a continuum of care program, providing in-custody programs and services, along with a comprehensive re-entry plan.
-While youth are completing their commitment to treatment, they are assigned to an Enhanced Aftercare community supervision deputy probation officer who has been trained in the Functional Family Probation Supervision (FFPS) and Wraparound caseload management models.
-The Enhanced Aftercare officer works closely with the youth, their family and treatment staff to develop their release plan.
+While youth are completing their commitment to treatment, they are assigned to an Enhanced Aftercare community supervision Deputy Probation Officer who has been trained in the Wraparound models.
+The Enhanced Aftercare officer works closely with the youth, their family, and treatment staff to develop their release plan.

-The treatment program utilizes a four-level school campus model advancing youth through the program as a freshman, sophomore, junior and senior, before graduation.
+The treatment program utilizes a four-level school campus model advancing youth through the program as a freshman, sophomore, junior, and senior, before their graduation from the YTEC program.
 Youth progress through the program based upon evidence-based initial screenings and assessments.
 Probation staff administer the Ohio Youth Assessment System (OYAS) and the Prison Rape Elimination Act (PREA) assessments.
 Behavioral Health staff complete a clinical assessment.
 With this information, an individually tailored treatment plan is designed to address the youth's specific needs.
-Once the comprehensive screenings and assessments are completed, the results are reviewed by the treatment team.
-The treatment team then determines whether a youth is assigned to the standard or specialized program.
+Once the comprehensive screenings and assessments are completed, information pertinent to the roles of each department are shared in the treatment team.
+The treatment team then determines the treatment needs of the youth.
 All youth entering treatment are assigned a probation caseworker and a behavioral health therapist who work closely together to develop treatment goals for the youth based on assessments, behavioral history, career assessment and future goals.
-The treatment team meets weekly to discuss the progress of each youth toward achieving their goals and determining when they are eligible for promotion to the next level in the program.
+The treatment teams meet monthly to discuss the progress of each youth toward achieving their goals and determining when they are eligible for promotion to the next level in the program.

 All youth attend school daily, and education is fully accredited through the Riverside County Office of Education.
-Youth are evaluated utilizing the Edmentum Exact Path Academic Diagnostic to determine reading and math achievement levels in order to place them in the appropriate grade along with assigning grade-level curriculum.
+Youth are evaluated utilizing the Northwest Evaluation Association (NWEA).
+This diagnostics tool determines reading and math achievement levels to place them in the appropriate grade along with assigning grade-level curriculum.
 Ensuring youth obtain a quality education is a vital component.
-Youth that have completed high school participate in career technical education programming through interactive Creative Educational Video (iCEV) courses.
-These certificated courses include topics on financial literacy, professional communication, professional business office software, and small engine technology.
-In addition to the aforementioned standard programs and services that all youth receive, the treatment team may determine that certain youth would benefit from specialized programming such as the Intensive Re-integration Services (IRIS) program for youth with behavioral health issues or the Collaboratively Helping Adolescents Nurture Greater Empathy (CHANGE) program for sex offending youth.
+Youth who completed high school can participate in educational programming and/or career technical education programming through online college such as Riverside Community College, and Innovative Creative Educational Video (iCEV).
+These certificated courses include topics on financial literacy, professional communication, professional business office software, and vocational programs.

+In addition to the standard programs and services that all youth receive, the treatment team may determine that certain youth have a higher level of behavioral health needs and would benefit from more intense or specialized programming.
+This may include, but is not limited to, more frequent individual or family sessions, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Eye Movement Desensitization and Reprocessing (EMDR), more frequent substance use treatment, and/or more intensive aftercare planning and linkage.